tomasharkema/nixos-nvidia-vgpu/README.md

       # GTX 980M -> Tesla M60
       # GTX 950M -> Tesla M10
     ```
-    If yours is not in this list, you'll likely have to add support for your graphics card and compile the driver, please refer to [Compile your driver](#compile-your-driver).
+    If yours is not in this list or in the repo, you'll likely have to add support for your graphics card and compile the driver, please refer to [Compile your driver](#compile-your-driver).
-- Trust in my google drive
-  - The module lazily grabs the driver I pre-built from my google drive, if you're not confortable with this, please refer to [Compile your driver](#compile-your-driver) to compile your own driver and use it.

 ### Tested in